mohanad1213/GoStack/README.md

 # GoStack

-microservices setup with 3 Go services, NGINX reverse proxy, Redis, and PostgreSQL, ideal for scalable containerized apps.
+This project is a microservices stack with three Go services, each exposing HTTP endpoints and Prometheus metrics, orchestrated with Docker Compose.
+It includes NGINX as a reverse proxy, Redis, PostgreSQL, Prometheus for monitoring, and Grafana for visualization.